-It has something for everyone with this meal being stuffed with pasta, rice, orzo, kidney beans, bell peppers, peas and corn making up the plant-based tasty combination.
+It has something for everyone with this rice-a-roni recipe being stuffed with pasta, rice, orzo, kidney beans, bell peppers, peas and corn making up the plant-based tasty combination.

 Serve this Rice-a-Roni as a stand alone one-pot meal or as a side-dish.
 Or even as a rice-a-roni salad to enjoy with a BBQ, pot-luck spread or buffet.

 Rice-a-Roni is essentially rice and macaroni initially cooked in butter or oil before water, stock and seasoning is added.
 The rice is then cooked until the liquid evaporates.

 Lot's of different flavours of Rice-a-Roni are available in the US and sold as a box mix.

 Similar to those boxes of Kraft macaroni or cheesy pasta available in UK supermarkets.

 Rice-a-Roni is also known as the San Francisco Treat as the meal was invented in North West US in 1958 by Vince Domenico.

 Vince was the son of an Italian immigrant that lived in San Francisco and had built up a business that evolved to become The Golden Grain Macaroni Company.